proto-aiken-13/tp/docs/team/proto-aiken-13.md

 	- Added a new parameter in the mark attendance commands (`markAtd` and `markGroupAtd`) to support a status parameter.
 	- Fix `markAtd` error throwing if the markAtd format was incorrect/missing parameters.
 	- Fix `markGroupAtd` error throwing if the markGroupAtd format format was incorrect/missing parameters.
+	- Fix `unmarkAtd` error throwing if the markGroupAtd format format was incorrect/missing parameters.
 	- Helped to add test cases to the markAttendance using partition testing principles and made sure that all inputted statuses were valid, building on the already existing test cases made by fellow teammates Choon Yan and Si Yuan.

 ### Contributions to the User Guide (UG)